Entered the Hijr during the seventh circuit doing ‘Umrah

 c) fasting for three days.

-…this is because Allaah (‘Azza wa Jall) says:
+…this is because Allaah ﷻ says:

 {And do not shave your heads until the sacrificial animal has reached its place of slaughter.
 And whoever among you is ill or has an ailment of the head [making shaving necessary must offer] a ransom of fasting [three days] or charity [by feeding six poor persons] or sacrifice [one sheep]} – soorah al-Baqarah, aayah 196

-He is a graduate of the Islaamic University of Madeenah, having graduated from the Institute of Arabic Language, and later the Faculty of Sharee'ah in 2004.
+Graduate of the Islaamic University of Madeenah, having completed the Arabic Language programme at the Institute of Arabic Language before progressing to the Faculty of Sharee'ah, from which he graduated in 2004.
 He currently resides in Birmingham, UK.